 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-After a rather fantastic three days in Salzburg with our four and five-year-old children, followed by a single night in dreamy Hallstatt, we moved on to our next Austrian destination, Innsbruck.
+After a rather fantastic three days in Salzburg, followed by a single night in dreamy Hallstatt, we moved on to our next Austrian destination: Innsbruck.

 Visitors with kids will find there are more adventurous things to do with kids in Innsbruck and around it.
-The city is practically synonymous with winter sports, having hosted the Winter Olympics twice (1964 and 1976), and the Bergisel Ski Jump, a popular tourist attraction today, is visible from all over town.
+The city is practically synonymous with winter sports, having hosted the Winter Olympics twice (1964 and 1976), and the Bergisel Ski Jump (see below), a popular tourist attraction today, is visible from all over town.

 As for the city center, Innsbruck felt a little more like a normal city to us.
 The Innsbruck Old City was gorgeous, but it simply couldn’t compare to Salzburg’s for us.
 However, Innsbruck is surrounded by snow-capped mountains, forming an incredible backdrop to the city, so in terms of natural beauty Innsbruck is the clear winner.

-Innsbruck is also only 60 kilometers as the crow flies from the famed Neuschwanstein Castle in Germany, opening up the possibility of a day trip.
+Innsbruck is also only 60 kilometers as the crow flies from the famed Neuschwanstein Castle in Bavaria Germany (which by the way, we also loved with our kids!), opening up the possibility of a day trip.
 However, despite the proximity, it actually takes quite a while to reach the castle from Innsbruck, and going to Neuschwanstein Castle from Munich may actually be simpler, with more tour options available, if the Bavarian capital is also on your itinerary like it was for us.

 Besides Neuschwanstein Castle, there are numerous other day trip possibilities from Innsbruck.
 The city is the capital of Tirol (Tyrol), which is regarded as one of the most beautiful places in the world.